SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 ![TaskCenter](./images/tc310.png)

 7.2 Copy the user id (marked in red) of the previous response body and call another SCIM API endpoint to update the user UUID of this user.
 Please keep in mind, this can only be done once for a specific user (as of today)!
 Once set, the user UUID cannot be changed anymore.
-It is planned to change this behaviour in the future, so the user UUID can be updated whenever necessary within SAP SuccessFactors.
+This behaviour will change in a future release, so the user UUID can be updated whenever necessary within SAP SuccessFactors.

 **PATCH**</br>
 https://&lt;SuccessFactors API endpoint&gt;.successfactors.com/rest/scim/Users/&lt;userid from step 7.2&gt; </br>